I'm Every Woman (Whitney Houston recording): Background and recording

+Chaka Khan (pictured in 1997) was the original vocalist behind "I'm Every Woman".

 As a teenager, Houston began her early career in music as a session vocalist.
 In 1979, a sixteen-year-old Houston was paid $60 to sing background for American funk singer Chaka Khan on the songs "Clouds" and "Our Love's in Danger" on Khan's sophomore solo album, Naughty, which was released in March 1980.
-"Clouds" was written by the husband-wife team of Ashford & Simpson and became a US Billboard R&B hit.
+"Clouds" was written by the husband-and-wife team of Ashford & Simpson and became a Billboard R&B hit, reaching number ten on what was then called the Hot Soul Singles chart.

 Houston had grown up listening to Khan's music as a child and later cited her as one of her musical inspirations.
 According to Houston's friend and assistant Robyn Crawford, the singer had aspired to cover Khan's songs.
-Following her initial rise to stardom in the 1980s, Houston often covered the artist's "Sweet Thing" in concert performances.
+Around 1982, Crawford wrote a list of songs Houston told her she wanted to record; among them was Khan's breakthrough hit, "I'm Every Woman".
+Following her initial rise to stardom in the 1980s, Houston often covered the artist's "Sweet Thing" in concert performances and during rehearsals.

 In 1991, Houston began filming her first leading role in a feature film, The Bodyguard.
+After initial issues concerning the music was straightened out between the film's producers—which included film co-star Kevin Costner, Houston began picking out songs assembled by the film's musical supervisor Maureen Crowe.

+In her early career, Houston's label and its president, Clive Davis, had been the ones to handpick songs for Houston to record.
+By 1990, however, Houston aspired for more creative control of her career.
+That year, she became the executive producer of her third album, I'm Your Baby Tonight.

-After signing a contract to record the film's soundtrack, Houston, who earned creative control as an executive producer, began assembling songs with the film's musical supervisor Maureen Crowe, eventually recording five songs by the summer of 1992.
-After recording the penultimate song, "I Will Always Love You", they decided a sixth song should be recorded.
-According to Crawford, she reminded the singer of wanting to cover Khan.
-Houston then decided to do a rendition of Khan's 1978 hit, "I'm Every Woman".
+Houston retained creative control for the soundtrack, having recorded five songs, with her rendition of "I Will Always Love You" being the penultimate song.
+Houston decided at the last minute to record a sixth song.
+According to Crawford, she reminded the singer of wanting to cover Khan to which Houston then decided to do a rendition of Khan's 1978 hit, "I'm Every Woman".